marcusoftnet/marcusoftnet.github.io/_posts/2019-01-07-kanbanstats-where-is-time-spent.md

 ---
 layout: post
-title: KanbanStats IV Where is time spent?
+title: "KanbanStats IV: Where is time spent?"
-author: Marcus Hammarberg
+author: "Marcus Hammarberg"
-date: 2019-01-07T15:04:13.000Z
+date: 2019-01-07 15:04:13
 tags:
  - Agile
  - Scrum
  - Lean
  - Kanban
 ---

 This is the fourth post in my series on some simple kanban board statistics.
 We have been talking about: